avamsykiran/JavaFSD_May2022/05.UX-SPA/ReactJS/README.md

             template    is teh html dom to be rendered for this component.

-            props       is short for properties , each of whihc represents an attribute for the component tag.
+            props       is short for properties , each of which represents an attribute for the component tag.
 These attributes can be used to share data across components.